onaboat/onaboat/README.md

 I thrive at the intersection of **AI, design, and code** engineering seamless experiences that push the boundaries of decentralized technology.
 My work blends **product thinking**, **technical execution**, and **user-first design**.

-With a background spanning UX, engineering, and emerging tech, I lead projects end-to-end—from concept to delivery.
+With a background spanning UX, engineering, and emerging tech, I lead projects end-to-end from concept to delivery.
 I'm driven by user insights, guided by first-principles thinking, and grounded in execution.

 ---